pathumego/essential-ppa-list/README.md

 - Creat a Pull request.

-Or if you are too lazy file an issue, someone will add it eventually :)
+Or, if you are too lazy file an issue, someone will add it eventually :)

 ## Disclaimer

 This is a collection of ppa's that we have collected since we started using Ubuntu 14.04 at our studio.
 We like to use the latest bleeding edge builds with all new features.
 But they have bugs and might crash, we have a solid backup system with Sparcklshare.
 If you are doing projects that is time sensitive and if your bakcup system sucks, scroll down to see the command to install stable older packages from Ubuntu Software Centre.